 8. Borrowing against your RRSP

 In some cases, you may be able use money in your RRSP as collateral for a bank loan.
-Make sure you get expert advice from a trustworthy source before you go ahead.
+This may not be allowed depending on your bank policy or RRSP administration agreement.
+Make sure you get expert advice from a tax planner or financial advisor before you go ahead.
 If you don't follow the rules, you’ll have to pay tax on the RRSP money you use as collateral.